 I am not interested in having or adopting children but am open to a relationship with someone with a child or children.

 In addition to my paid work, I have also volunteered in less affluent schools and taught Judaica.
+This year, in addition to assisting with two voter registration drives, I am helping to teach a class on democracy and equity at a university.
 Sometimes I blog about net neutrality, copyright law and how to bridge the digital divide.

 Twice per week I am at the gym lifting weights and on an elliptical.
 I average more than 10,000 steps per day.
 Once per week I meditate with a Buddhist group and I meditate on my own.

 In 2015, for fun, I wrote a children's picture book, which I commissioned an artist to illustrate.
 During 2014, I authored part of a history textbook (Big Bang to present) for work.

 Because, in my experience, it's more fun to read with a group, I also founded and led five book groups (on ancient Greek and Roman classics, literary fiction, Jorge Luis Borges and two on Jewish literature).

 Many people think I'm really good at my job.
 I manage two departments in a small library.
 Above I mentioned that I blog about bridging the digital divide.
 At work, among other things, my departments manage the largest computer lab on campus, consisting of MacBooks, which we loan to students and employees.
 To fund the lab I led a team that collaboratively authored an award winning grant.
 This helps to bridge the digital divide.

 I'm also a decent cook.
 (Saying I'm really good at cooking would be an exaggeration.)